afrind/draft-rush/draft-kpugin-rush.md

 receives audio or video data before it receives `Connect` frame.
 The implementation can choose whether to buffer or drop the data.
 The audio/video data cannot be interpreted correctly before the arrival of the `Connect` frame.

-In `Normal Mode` ({{normal-mode}}), it is guaranteed by the transport that frames arrive into application layer in order they were sent, so any gaps in frame sequence IDs for a given track are indication of error on sending side.
+In `Normal Mode` ({{normal-mode}}), it is guaranteed by the transport that frames arrive into application layer in order they were sent.

-TODO: specify error handling behavior

 In `Multi Stream Mode`, it's possible that frames arrive at the application layer in a different order than they were sent, therefore server MUST keep track